EvaMaeRey/ggplot2-extension-cookbook/README.md

 groups and a survey, after refining the tutorial.

-I did some research on ggplot2 extension among ggplot2 and R ‘super users’ and have found that the perhaps this community is under-served, but with the right materials, more folks could get into ggplot2 extension.
+I did some research on ggplot2 extension among ggplot2 and R ‘super users’ and have found that the perhaps this community is under-served with regard to extension, but with the right materials, more folks could join the extenders ranks.

-I fielded ‘easy geom recipes’ with a group of statistics educators, conducting a survey on the resource and also getting feedback via a focus group.
+I fielded ‘Easy geom Recipes’ with a group of statistics educators, conducting a survey on the resource and also getting feedback via a focus group.